MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/additional-infopath-form-security-concepts.md

 ## Forms Without a publishURL Attribute

 If InfoPath loads a form template from the local computer and it has a blank **publishUrl** attribute or the attribute is missing, the form will be placed in a more restrictive security zone.
-This is performed to reduce the threat of a malicious form template being distributed by e-mail.
+This is performed to reduce the threat of a malicious form template being distributed by email.
 As a result, if the user saves this form template to disk, it will be unable to run with the permissions of a form that resides in the **Local Machine** zone.

 ## Unsafe ActiveX Controls